Slavery Report: Sudan

 Arab enslavement of southern blacks, largely from the Dinka tribe, peaked between around 1990 to 2000.
 A 2002 U.S. State Department report estimated that anywhere between 14,000 and 200,000 blacks had been abducted into slavery since the beginning of the war.
 Actual slave raids are believed to have stopped by 2002, coinciding with the peace talks which brought about the close of the war in 2005.
 The hard border created by black South Sudan’s independence in 2011 — after years of international pressure from governments and human rights activists — solidified the end of the war-time slave trade.

 Still, while slave raids from the north have long ceased, thousands of chattel slaves are believed to remain in the north today.
-In 2008, it was estimated that as many as 35,000 black slaves still remain in the north owned by Muslim masters.
+In 2006, James Aguer Alic, a former Sudanese government minister, estimated that as many as 35,000 black slaves remained in the north owned by Muslim masters.
 No reliable subsequent information exists as to the number of those still enslaved today.

-What is known is that the Swiss-based human rights organization Christian Solidarity International has purchased the freedom of nearly 100,000 slaves since redemption operations begin in 1995.
+What is known is that the Swiss-based human rights organization Christian Solidarity International purchased the freedom of more than 100,000 slaves between 1995 and 2011.

 Experiences of the Slaves

-The slaves CSI liberates — mostly women — tell hideous stories of abduction, beatings, forced conversion to Islam, grueling labor, malnutrition, and rape.
-One woman, Amel Dor Manyuol, freed by CSI in May of 2014, was the only survivor of six children:
+One woman, Amel Dor Manyuol, freed in 2014, was the only survivor of six children:

 The slave raiders came at night, on horses.
 I watched them shoot some of my brothers and sisters, and I saw the rest flee into the bush.
 I assume they’re dead.
 We were four brothers and three sisters: Adup, Akot, Achier, Abuk, Adut, Akuol and me.
 I haven’t seen any of them since.…